Due Diligence: What is It?

 Many firms enter into formal agreements with vendors that sell the business many products.
 Extreme Sporting Goods, for example, has a contract with a company that supplies leather for the firm’s baseball gloves.
 Since Extreme must have a reliable supplier, the manufacturer enters into a written agreement for the amount of leather supplied and the cost.
 Some companies also have agreements with large customers, indicating the sale price charged.
 A firm may also have employment agreements with key employees.

-A potential buyer needs to see these important agreements in the due diligence process.
-If the agreement is non-transferable, the vendor or customer must approve that the agreement will stay in place with the new owner after the sale.
-The buyer needs to review employment agreements and determine if a particular employee should receive additional incentives to remain with the firm.
+A potential buyer must see these important agreements in due diligence.
+If the agreement is non-transferable, the vendor or customer must approve that it will stay in place with the new owner after the sale.
+The buyer also needs to review employment agreements and determine if a particular employee should receive additional incentives to remain with the firm.

 The most challenging topic to address in a business sale is uncertainty.
 Every company has contingencies or situations in which the outcome is unknown.
 A company may have several types of contingencies: